How to Legally Exit a Timeshare Contract

 Owning a timeshare is like owning a house in at least one respect.
 Even after you pay off the mortgage, the bills never stop coming.

 When a timeshare needs a major improvement or repair not covered by insurance, the timeshare association that governs the project can hit you with a special assessment.
-You have to pay it even if you have one leg and can’t use the new tennis courts the assessment might buy.
+You must pay it even if you have one leg and can’t use the new tennis courts that the assessment might buy.

 There are two types of timeshare foreclosures.
 In a judicial one, the timeshare association must file a lawsuit and get court permission to sell the timeshare to satisfy the lien.
 In a non-judicial foreclosure, the association doesn’t have to file a lawsuit.
 Instead, it follows procedures dictated by state law.

-Those laws vary state to state, but both result in the association taking ownership of the timeshare.
+Those laws vary from state to state but typically result in the association taking ownership of the timeshare.

 If you are foreclosed upon, it’s not the end of the story.
 You will also have to pay any outstanding fees and other costs.
 They typically include: